We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 Shimano Solara 6’6 MH Spinning Freshwater Spinning Rod Review

-Shimano has a long and prestigious reputation, they’re well known for there durable and quality products.
+Shimano has a long and prestigious reputation; they’re well known for their durable and quality products.
 The Shimano Solara is no exception to this design ethos.
-Packaged with aluminum oxide line guides, a screw down reel seat and genuine cork handle, the rod offers excellent value.
+Packaged with aluminum oxide line guides, a screw-down reel seat, and a genuine cork handle, the rod offers excellent value.

-It’s available in a range of lengths, from a diminutive 5 feet through to 6 and in range of powers from light to medium.
-Our testing shows that it’s sensitive, incredibly accurate and sturdy enough to power through most conditions.
+It’s available in a range of lengths, from a diminutive 5 feet through to 6, and in a range of powers from light to medium.
+Our testing shows it’s sensitive, incredibly accurate, and sturdy enough to power through most conditions.

-Over a long period of use, the rod remains comfortable and we’d have no problems using it as our daily rod.
+The rod remains comfortable even after extended use, and we’d have no problems using it as our daily rod.

 Overall

-Even without the reputation of the Shimano brand, I’d have no problems recommending the spinning rod to anyone looking for something with an exceptional price to performance rating.
-No matter if you’re using topwater frogs or crank baits, this rod will handle them all with ease and should have no problems with most freshwater species.
+Even without the reputation of the Shimano brand, I’d have no problems recommending the spinning rod to anyone looking for something with an exceptional price-performance rating.
+Whether you’re using topwater frogs or crankbaits, this rod will easily handle them and should have no problems with most freshwater species.

 What Makes The Solara A Good Spinning Rod?